Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Add a serving of soy to your diet

-Soy products such as tofu contain isoflavone compounds (genistein & daidzein) that can help control hot flashes.
+Soy products such as tofu contain isoflavone compounds (genistein & daidzein) that can help manage hot flashes.
 It works by essentially mimicking natural estrogen.
 Studies have shown benefits with isoflavone supplements, and one small study suggests that dietary soy might also help too.
 As soy is a great source of plant protein, it might be worth a try adding soy to your diet to see if it helps.

 And no, 1-2 servings of whole soy (edamame, soy milk, tofu, miso) do not increase breast cancer risk and are likely safe even for women who have had breast cancer (one serving = 1 cup of soy milk, 1/2 cup of edamame or tofu).
 Whole soy, however, may not be optimal for women with autoimmune conditions, but soy isoflavones can still be used.
 We recommend choosing organic soy whenever possible, as conventionally produced soy often comes from large farms with high pesticide and chemical use.
 Bonus points if the soy product is fermented (think tofu, miso, or tempeh).